Blogpost

 10% of the principal loan amount

-Secured loans also require collateral (such as a car or property) to be pledged, which can be seized by the lender if the borrower is unable to pay off their loans.
+Secured loans require collateral (such as a car or property) to be pledged, which can be seized by the lender if the borrower is unable to pay off their loans.

 SECURED LOAN